 ECEG 790.
 Advanced Topics in Artificial Intelligence (AI) in Electrical & Computer Engineering.
 3 Credits.

-The course explores advanced electrical and computer engineering based Artificial Intelligence (AI) systems and tool chains on a variety of levels.
-The focus of the course is to utilize AI techniques to solve large-scale engineering problems.
-The course will cover topics of current interest to graduate electrical engineering and computer engineering students.
-The subject matter of the course will be announced prior to the start of the semester.
+The course explores advanced Artificial Intelligence (AI) systems and tool chains on a variety of levels.
+The focus of the course is to utilize AI solutions to solve large-scale electrical and computer engineering problems.
+Topics of current interest to graduate electrical engineering and computer engineering students.
+The subject matter of the course will be announced in advance of the semester.

 ECEG 792.
 Adv Proj Electrical/Comp Engr.
 3 Credits.